syncfusion-content/xamarin-docs/Xamarin/Scheduler/data-bindings.md

 >**NOTE**
 * Appointment that lasts for an entire day (exact 24 hours) will be considered as an all-day appointment without setting the `IsAllDay` property.
 For example: From 06/29/2020 12:00AM to 06/30/2020 12:00AM.
-* In an all-day panel of the day, week and work week views, the AllDay appointments are ordered and rendered based on the start date-time of the appointment, followed by the time duration and `IsAllDay` of the appointments respectively.
+* In an all day panel of the day, week and work week views, span and all day appointments are ordered and rendered based on the start date-time of appointment that consists time duration of an appointment, followed by `IsSpanned`, `IsAllDay`, appointments respectively.

 ### All-Day Appointment Panel
 The all-day appointment and spanned appointment does not block out an entire-time slot in SfSchedule, rather it will render in separate layout exclusively for the all-day appointment.
 It can be enabled by setting the [ShowAllDay](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfSchedule.XForms.DayViewSettings.html#Syncfusion_SfSchedule_XForms_DayViewSettings_ShowAllDay) property of [DayViewSettings](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfSchedule.XForms.DayViewSettings.html), [WeekViewSettings](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfSchedule.XForms.WeekViewSettings.html), and [WorkWeekViewSettings](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfSchedule.XForms.WorkWeekViewSettings.html) of `DayView`, `WeekView`, and `WorkWeekView` respectively.